-- One important thing to discuss about break-ups is 'property', which can include debts. - Even if you're not married, if you've been living with someone for more than three years, the law says that a couple should generally divide their relationship property equally between them.
-So even if you buy a house while you are single, if you and your de facto partner live in the house for three years, your partner may well be entitled to half the house. - It is important to get legal advice on what is counted as "relationship property" (which is shared), and what is counted as "separate property" (which is not shared). - You can make your own agreement to deal with relationship property, but to be enforceable, it must be in writing and witnessed by a lawyer. - There are reasons for these laws.
-Principles include: - All forms of contribution to the relationship are treated as equal - A fair division takes into account the economic advantages and disadvantages of each partner
+- One important thing to discuss about break-ups is 'property', which can include debts. - Even if you're not married, if you've been living with someone for more than three years, the law says de facto couples should generally divide their relationship property equally between them.
+So even if you buy a house while you are single, if you and your de facto partner live in the house for three years, your partner may well be entitled to half the house. - It is important to get legal advice on what is counted as "relationship property" (which is shared), and what is counted as "separate property" (which is not shared). - You can make your own agreement to deal with relationship property, but to meet legal requirements, it must be in writing and witnessed by a lawyer